Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 > **Note**: This functionality is in public preview at the time of authoring this content.

-1. Within the Remote Desktop session to adPDC, start a web browser, navigate to the Github Azure Files samples repository at <https://github.com/Azure-Samples/azure-files-samples/releases>, download the latest version of AzFilesHybrid.zip file, and extract its content into the Downloads folder.
+1. Within the Remote Desktop session to adPDC, start a web browser, navigate to the GitHub Azure Files samples repository at <https://github.com/Azure-Samples/azure-files-samples/releases>, download the latest version of AzFilesHybrid.zip file, and extract its content into the Downloads folder.

 1. Within the Remote Desktop session to adPDC, from the Windows PowerShell ISE console, run the following to import the downloaded PowerShell module: